alexvoss/mkdocs-material-fork/docs/insiders/how-to-sponsor.md

 #### Tax information

-If you're sponsoring as a organization, it's essential to provide your country, region and VAT number, so we can correctly attribute your sponsorship.
-This is due to the fact that VAT is handled differently for individuals that for organizations.
+If you're sponsoring as an organization, it's essential to provide your country, region and VAT number, so we can correctly attribute your sponsorship.
+This is due to the fact that VAT is handled differently for individuals than for organizations.

 #### Confirmation